Contemporary Health Center Med Spa | Hormone Replacement Therapy

 Are There Any Adverse Side Effects from Pellet Therapy?

-Because hormone receptors are very sensitive, you may also experience a temporary water weight gain, but it will resolve on its own.
-Some women (who still have their uterus) will see a return of some menstrual-type bleeding, but this bleeding is easily managed by adjusting the dosage of pellets.
+Because hormone receptors are very sensitive, some patients may experience temporary water retention that resolves on its own.
+Women who still have their uterus may experience a return of light menstrual-type bleeding, which can often be managed by adjusting the pellet dosage.

-As with any product or procedure, it’s important that you let Dr. Bloy know about any side effects you might be experiencing during the brief hormone balancing process.
+As with any treatment, it's important to let Dr. Bloy and his team know about any side effects you experience so your hormone therapy plan can be adjusted if needed.

 Is There Any Recovery or Downtime After Pellet Insertion?